-I am using Windows 11/10 and must say that it is more integrated with Microsoft’s services than ever.
-Although, logging in with Microsoft Account is not mandatory in Windows, but doing so provides various features and awesomeness of Windows for users.
+I am using Windows 11 and must say that it is more integrated with Microsoft’s services than ever.
+Although logging in with a Microsoft Account is not mandatory in Windows, doing so provides users with various features and the awesomeness of Windows.

-You can always use a local account to sign in to your Windows 11/10/8 computer system – as you did in Windows 7 and the earlier versions of Windows.
-But, if you sign in with your Microsoft account, you can enjoy the impressive features of Windows 11/10.
+You can always use a local account to sign in to your Windows 11/10 computer system – as you did in Windows 7 and the earlier versions of Windows.
+But if you sign in with your Microsoft account, you can enjoy the impressive features of Windows 11/10.

 While it is very simple to create a Microsoft account, you can also link it with your existing Outlook account, Hotmail account, or MSN email ID.
-What I mean here is that, if you are already registered with Outlook, Live or a Hotmail Account, that is your Microsoft Account, and you can use it for all Microsoft services like Xbox, etc.
+What I mean here is that if you are already registered with Outlook, Live or a Hotmail Account, that is your Microsoft Account, and you can use it for all Microsoft services, like Xbox.

 A “Microsoft account” was previously known as Microsoft Passport, Windows Live ID, and Microsoft Wallet.
 It is, however, more than just a new name to Microsoft’s online account system.

-I use my Hotmail ID to sign in to my Windows 10 PC and am enjoying the magnificence of Windows 10 thoroughly.
-When I use my Microsoft account to sign in to my Windows PC, it’s my key to mobile entertainment, free online storage, and access to thousands of apps in the Windows Store.
+I use my Hotmail ID to sign in to my Windows PC and thoroughly enjoy its magnificence.
+When I use my Microsoft account to sign in to my Windows PC, it’s my key to mobile entertainment, free online storage, and access to thousands of apps in the Microsoft Store.
 I can also connect my devices and accounts seamlessly.

-Among the numerous wonderful features of Windows 10, I would like to mention the best features which I can use, only when I sign-in with my Microsoft account.
+Among the numerous wonderful features of Windows 11, I would like to highlight the ones I can use only when I sign in with my Microsoft account.

 1] My settings move with me

-I can sign in to five different Windows PC with my Microsoft account and can access my Windows Start and my settings from any of those PCs.
-I can access my browsing history, my favorite, photos, and my apps in the Windows Store from any of those 5 PCs.
-Furthermore, I can also change my settings like language, etc. using my Microsoft account.
+I can sign in to five different Windows PCs with my Microsoft account and access my Windows Start and settings from any of them.
+I can access my browsing history, favorites, photos, and apps in the Microsoft Store on any of those 5 PCs.
+Furthermore, I can change my settings, such as language, using my Microsoft account.
 You can also sync Windows PC settings when you are signed in with your Microsoft account.

-If you aren’t aware, let me tell you that you can download and install an app from Windows 8 Store only if you are logged in to your Microsoft Account.
-Needless to say that Windows 8 Store has numerous useful and productive apps, and adding them makes Windows 8 more fun to use.
-With my Microsoft account, I can get apps from the thousands available in the Store and can install them on up to 5 PCs running Windows RT or Windows 10.
+If you aren’t aware, you can download and install an app from the Microsoft Store only if you are logged in to your Microsoft Account.
+Needless to say, the Microsoft Store has numerous useful and productive apps, and adding them makes Windows more fun to use.
+With my Microsoft account, I can get apps from the thousands available in the Store and can install them on up to 5 PCs running Windows RT or Windows 11/10.
 Microsoft keeps on adding more apps daily, and the best part is that most of them are free.

 3] GBs of free OneDrive storage

 You know what!
-You can store your photos and videos taken from your phone, directly in the OneDrive via OneDrive mobile apps.
+You can store your photos and videos taken from your phone directly in the OneDrive via the OneDrive mobile apps.

 4] All my contacts in one place

-With my Microsoft account, I can access my Twitter, Outlook, Facebook and LinkedIn accounts at one place.
+With my Microsoft account, I can access my X, Outlook, Facebook and LinkedIn accounts in one place.
 How?
-I can link them all to the People App and access all my friends’ tweets, status updates, and contact info in one place.
-I can also link my accounts to the photos app and see all the photos on my Facebook timeline and those stored in my SkyDrive account in one place.
-I can also see the photos shared by my friends.
+I can link them all and access all my friends’ tweets, status updates, and contact info in one place.
+I can also link my accounts to the Photos app and see all the photos on my Facebook timeline and those stored in my OneDrive account in one place.
+I can also see the photos my friends have shared.

 5] Millions of Streaming Songs

-I am a great music fan, and my Microsoft account has more of it for me.
+I am a great music fan, and my Microsoft account has plenty more for me.
 Yes!
-When signed in with my Microsoft account in the Music app of Store, I can enjoy millions of streaming songs, including the latest hits and my most favorite ones.
+When signed in with my Microsoft account in the Music app in the Store, I can enjoy millions of streaming songs, including the latest hits and my favorites.

 6] Xbox Gaming

-If you ever want to have the best online gaming experience, sign-in to Xbox with your Microsoft Account.
+If you ever want to have the best online gaming experience, sign in to Xbox with your Microsoft Account.
 With your Microsoft account, you can see the gaming of your friends and their achievements.
-You can also invite your friends for gaming and download many new games in every genre.
+You can also invite your friends to play games and download many new games across every genre.

 Related: Oops, something went wrong – Microsoft Account login error.